A guide to help you have the best one day in Granada

 Real Flamenco is a one-of-a-kind experience that is hot on the list of things to do in Granada, and if you get the right show, one that will stay with you long after your holiday is just a memory.

-Shows you should see: El Templo Del Flamenco on C. Pernaleros Alto, 41 is a Flamenco show with a difference, full of power and passion, and one which will have you feeling like a part of Granada’s vibrant nightlife.
+Shows you should see: El Templo Del Flamenco on C. Pernaleros Alto, 41 is a Flamenco show full of power and passion, and one which will have you feeling like a part of Granada’s vibrant nightlife.

 A great alternative is Tablao Flamenco La Alborea Granada on C. Pan, 3.